Kyle-chin/Exercise1.3-Solving-Merge-Conflict/README.md

 # Exercise1.3-Solving-Merge-Conflict
-this file has been edited
+this file has been edited in github